baleada/docs/src/prose/features/shared/element-api.md

 order: 1
 ---

-In the return value for each of Baleada Features' interfaces, as well as some extensions, you'll find at least one **element API** object.
+In the return value for each of Baleada Features' interfaces and combos, as well as some extensions, you'll find at least one **element API** object.

-Broadly, the purpose of the element API is to capture DOM elements from your Vue template, so that a Baleada Features composable can use that DOM element internally.
+Broadly speaking, the purpose of the element API is to capture DOM elements from your Vue template, so that a Baleada Features composable can use that DOM element internally.

 The element API also gives you an easy way to access those DOM elements in case you need to do additional work with them in your Vue component's `setup` function.

-There are two main types of element APIs:
+There are three kinds of APIs:
-1. **Single Element API**, designed for individual DOM elements.
+1. **Element API**, designed for individual DOM elements.
-2. **Multiple Elements API**, designed for a list of DOM elements rendered by a `v-for` statement in your template.
+2. **List API**, designed for a list of DOM elements rendered by a `v-for` statement in your template.
+3. **Plane API**, designed for two-dimensional plane or grid of elements, rendered in your template by a top-level `v-for` statement with another `v-for` nested inside it (for example, to loop over rows and their nested columns).

 Again, each of these APIs is an object, nested inside the object returned by a Baleada Features function.
 For example: